iPhone X pre-orders are being scalped on eBay for $1,500, on average

 We are thrilled to be taking orders for iPhone X, the future of the smartphone.
 We can see from the initial response, customer demand is off the charts.
 We’re working hard to get this revolutionary new product into the hands of every customer who wants one, as quickly as possible.
 We will keep accepting orders online, and iPhone X will be available at Apple retail stores on Friday, November 3 starting at 8 a.m., as well as from our carrier and retailer partners around the world.

 However, it’s not possible to know if whether it’s really high demand that led to the quick sellout, as Apple did not share how many devices it had available at launch.
 Some analysts, however, had said they expected only two to three million would be on hand ahead of iPhone X’s November debut.
-To put that into context, the iPhone 6 sold over 10 million units its first weekend.
+To put that into context, the iPhone 6 sold more than 10 million units its first weekend.
 (Apple no longer releases first weekend sales figures for new iPhones.)

 eBay will continue to track iPhone X sales over the weekend, and we’ll update if and when the company has more data to share.